AndyYouens/AndyYouens/README.md

 ![Banner](FSS_Banner.jpg)

-## Hi there 👋
+## Hello there 👋

-I'm Andy Youens who has worked for FormaServe Systems Ltd in the UK for over 30 years.
+I'm Andy Youens, who has worked for [FormaServe Systems Ltd](https://www/formaserve.co.uk) in the UK for over 30 years.
 With over 40 IBM midrange experience.

-A lover of Open-source on the IBM i.
+A lover of everything IBM i, especially Open-source on the IBM i.

 I've produced many videos on the IBM i, check them out [here.](https://learning.formaserve.co.uk)